-The System is a pension and OPEB trust fund of the State of Michigan.
-As such, the System is considered part of the State and is included in the State's comprehensive annual financial report as a pension and OPEB trust fund.
+The System is a fiduciary component unit of the State of Michigan and its financial statements are included as a pension and other employee benefit trust fund in the State of Michigan Annual Comprehensive Financial Report.
+As such, the System is considered part of the State and is included in the State's Annual Comprehensive Financial Report as a pension and OPEB trust fund.
 The System and the System's Board of Trustees are not financially accountable for any other entities.
 Accordingly, the System is the only entity included in this financial report.